mik3y/esp32-ble-pinpad/README.md

 1. Discover the device and create a BLE connection to the pinpad service.
 2. Read the `security_mode` setting of the device.
 This is available at the `PINPAD_SECURITY_MODE_CHR_UUID` BLE GATT characteristic.
 3. Compute the secret to send:
-    a.
-If `security_mode = none`, the value of `secret_passcode` is sent in full and in the clear. _This is the least secure option and is not recommended._
+    1. If `security_mode = none`, the value of `secret_passcode` is sent in full and in the clear. _This is the least secure option and is not recommended._
-    b.
-If `security_mode = hotp`, the client must read the current HOTP counter from `PINPAD_HOTP_COUNTER_CHR_UUID`, then generate and send a 6-digit HOTP code based on that value and using `secret_passcode` as the key.
+    2. If `security_mode = hotp`, the client must read the current HOTP counter from `PINPAD_HOTP_COUNTER_CHR_UUID`, then generate and send a 6-digit HOTP code based on that value and using `secret_passcode` as the key.
-    c.
-If `security_mode = totp`, the client must generate and send a 6-digit TOTP code based on the current time and using `secret_passcode` as the key.
+    3. If `security_mode = totp`, the client must generate and send a 6-digit TOTP code based on the current time and using `secret_passcode` as the key.
 4. Optionally, read `PINPAD_RPC_RESPONSE_CHR_UUID` to determine whether the operation succeeded.

 ## Testing